Low-lying zeros of L-functions for Quaternion Algebras: Groundwork

-This gives a well-defined notion of conductor, for the $\pi_v$ are almost everywhere unramified, thus of conductor one.
+This gives a well-defined notion, for the $\pi_v$ are almost everywhere unramified, thus of conductor one.
 It extends to a definition for representations of $G(\A)$, viewed as automorphic representations of $B^\times(\A)$ with trivial central characters.